Trinidad Fried Bake and Shark: The Best Fish Sandwich in the World

 **This recipe can be easily doubled for larger or hungry families!
 Disappears quickly --so highly recommended.
 You can save any extra dough in the refrigerator and cook the next day.
 Dough stays in the refrigerator for up to 3 days for best results.

 **This recipe was also attempted with 1 teaspoon baking powder with soft, phenomenal results(3-4-19).
 That day I also increased the water in the recipe to make a very, very soft dough.
-This means that softer the dough, softer the results.
+This means that the softer the dough, the softer the results.

 **For family gatherings, I have also multiplied this recipe by 6 (using 12 cups of flour) with exceptional results.